-This Memorial Day, May 31, 2021, The Battle Within Foundation and the Buffalo and Erie County Naval and Serviceman’s Park will be hosting a non-denominational memorial service.
+This Memorial Day, May 31, 2021, The Battle Within Foundation and the Buffalo and Erie County Naval and Military Park will be hosting a non-denominational memorial service.
 We will be assembling at 10:00 AM alongside the Viet Nam Memorial.
-Under the theme “One Life-One Flag-One Voice, the Memorial Garden 's entire Heroes’ Walk will be blanketed with 7500 small American flags to represent each of those we have lost to PTSD since last Memorial Day.
+Under the theme “One Life-One Flag-One Voice.

 There will also be: